Revised 12/2018 First printed 2007 :

 In a car you were taught to not keep your foot over the clutch and not to use the brakes though corners….

-Forget this advice for much of your time on your bike you will leave your hand on and controlling the clutch, and while cornering you will find use of the rear brake allows you to ride with more control.
+Forget this advice for much of your time on your bike you will leave your hand on and controlling the clutch, and will find use of the rear brake allows you to ride with more control.
 Taking off would best be described as car hill start technique with extra clutch and brake use.

 Despite a seeming contradiction using the rear brake lightly and accellerating it is a valid technique for cornering and speed control on both motorcycles and scooters.